HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - parameter 🖐️ used
   - pure function 🖐️ used
   - lambda expression 🖐️ used
-  - side effects
+  - side effects  used
   - closure 🖐️ used
   - partial application
   - curry
-  - higher order
+  - higher order  used
   - recursion 🎓 known
   - callback 🖐️ used
   - listener 🖐️ used
-  - compose
+  - compose  used
   - pipe 🖐️ used
   - memoize
   - wrapper
-  - functor
+  - functor  used
   - monad
   - monoid
-  - generator
+  - generator   used
-  - coroutine
+  - coroutine  used
 - Data structures
   - array 🖐️ used
   - structure 🖐️ used